-The committee deliberated and decided that the school bus at Ngeria girls shall be paid in two phases Kshs 6,000,000 shall be paid in 2018/19 financial year and the balance to be allocated in2019/20 financial year.

-Members agreed to reduce bursary allocation to Kshs.30, 164,306.43, therefore increasing amount of both ongoing and new projects to Kshs.
-58,962,261.82.
+Members agreed to reduce bursary allocation to Kshs.31,014,306.43, therefore increasing amount of both ongoing and new projects to Kshs.58,112,261.82.
 Members were in agreement and satisfied with the budgeting process and urged FAM to prepare and submit the budget proposal to Nairobi in good time for approval.

 MIN5/9/11/18: BURSARY VETTING PROCESS.